Linear Model and Extensions: The geometry of OLS

 represents a linear combination of the column vectors of the design matrix $X$.
 So the OLS problem is to find the best linear combination of the column vectors of $X$ to approximate the response vector $Y$.
-Recall that all linear combinations of the column vectors of $X$ constitute the column space of $X$, denoted by $\mathcal{C}(X)$ \footnote{Please review Chapter \ref{chapter::linear-algebra} for some basic linear algebra background.}.
-So the OLS problem is to find the vector in $\mathcal{C}(X)$ that is the closest to $Y$.
-Geometrically, the vector must be the projection of $Y$ onto $\mathcal{C}(X).$ By projection, the residual vector $\hat{\varepsilon}=Y-X\hat{\beta}$ must be orthogonal to $\mathcal{C}(X)$, or, equivalently, the residual vector is orthogonal to $X_{1},\ldots,X_{p}$.
-This geometric intuition implies that
+Recall that all linear combinations of the column vectors of $X$ constitute the column space of $X$, denoted by\footnote{Please review Appendix \ref{chapter::linear-algebra} for some basic linear algebra background.}